ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 but it is not Linux based.
 Therefore the command line trainings will not be applicable if you use this option.

-For Mac users, there are other terminal options such as iTerm2.
+For Mac users, there are other terminal options such as iTerm2 which provides more features than Terminal.

 **Git Tokens:**